KenN7/argos3-AutoMoDe/README.md

 ## Package content

-- bin :: This empty folder will contain the executable automode_main after compilation.
+- `bin` This empty folder will contain the executable automode_main after compilation.
-- experiments :: The folder where all experiments configuration files described in [gianduja](#bibliography) (.argos or .xml) are located
+- `experiments` The folder where all experiments configuration files described in [gianduja](#bibliography) (.argos or .xml) are located
-    - chocolate :: The experiment configuration files of the experiments described in [chocolate](#bibliography)
+    - `chocolate` The experiment configuration files of the experiments described in [chocolate](#bibliography)
-    - example :: The experiment configuration file used as example in the technical report of the package.
+    - `example` The experiment configuration file used as example in the technical report of the package.
-- optimization :: The folder where one should place files regarding the optimization algorithm used (including grammar generator for the irace algorithm)
+- `optimization` The folder where one should place files regarding the optimization algorithm used (including grammar generator for the irace algorithm)
-    - example :: The necessary elements to launch irace on a small example described in the technical report.
+    - `example` The necessary elements to launch irace on a small example described in the technical report.
-- src :: The source files of AutoMoDe-Gianduja package.
+- `src` The source files of AutoMoDe-Gianduja package.
-    - cmake :: The .cmake files for ARGoS3.
+    - `cmake` The .cmake files for ARGoS3.
-    - core :: The core classes of ARGoS3-AutoMoDe.
+    - `core` The core classes of ARGoS3-AutoMoDe.
-    - modules :: The behaviors and conditions modules described in [gianduja](#bibliography)
+    - `modules` The behaviors and conditions modules described in [gianduja](#bibliography)
-- AutoMoDeMain.cpp :: The main procedure to launch ARGoS3-AutoMoDe.
+- `AutoMoDeMain.cpp` :: The main procedure to launch ARGoS3-AutoMoDe.

 ## Installation